Match Point: Reception

+Critical response

 Allen has said that Match Point is one of his few "A-films", and even "arguably may be the best film that I've made.
 This is strictly accidental, it just happened to come out right.
 You know, I try to make them all good, but some come out and some don't.
 With this one, everything seemed to come out right.
 The actors fell in, the photography fell in and the story clicked.
 I caught a lot of breaks!"

 The film was screened out of competition at the 2005 Cannes Film Festival.
 Match Point broke a streak of box office flops for Allen: it earned $85,306,374 worldwide, of which $23,151,529 was in its North American run.
 Allen was also nominated for an Academy Award for Best Original Screenplay.

 The film received favourable reviews from critics, particularly in the United States.
 On Rotten Tomatoes, the film has an approval rating of 77% based on 216 reviews with an average rating of 7.2/10.
-The website's critical consensus states: "Woody Allen's sharpest film in years, Match Point is a taut, philosophical thriller about class and infidelity."
+The website's critics consensus reads, "Woody Allen's sharpest film in years, Match Point is a taut, philosophical thriller about class and infidelity."
 Metacritic reported the film had an average score of 72 out of 100, and thus "generally favorable reviews", based on 40 professional critics.
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Roger Ebert gave the film a full four stars, and considered it among the four best Allen films.
 He described it as having a "terrible fascination that lasts all the way through".
 Empire magazine gave the film four stars out of five, calling it Allen's best of his last half a dozen films, and recommended it even to those who are not fans of the director.